-Amortization method Level percentage of pay over a closed period not to exceed 30 years for police and fire employees; level dollar amount over a closed period not to exceed 30 years for general members.
+Amortization method Level percent of pay over a closed period not to exceed 30 years for police and fire employees; level dollar amount over a closed period not to exceed 30 years for general members.

-Remaining amortization period Re-amortize unfunded liability over 10 years as of July 1, 2021.
-Cost of VRIP is amortized over 3 years.
+Remaining amortization period Unfunded liability amortized over 12 years as of July 1, 2019 with 9 years remaining as of July 1, 2022.
+Cost of 2019 VRIP amortized over 3 years as of July 1, 2020 with 1 year remaining as of July 1, 2022.
 Other new bases are amortized over 20 years.